RumbleDB/rumbledb-tutorial/README.md

 ### Windows

 On Windows, we recommend using the Adoptium distribution, which has an Apache 2.0 license.
 The Adoptium distribution can be installed from [this page](https://adoptium.net/en-GB/temurin/releases/?version=11).
 You need to download the .msi file for Windows (x64).
+For this you can use the filtering dropdowns by selecting "Windows" as the operating system, x64 as the architecture (except if you have a very old laptop running in 32-bit mode), "JDK" as the package type, and "11" as the version.

 Simply run the installer and make sure to activate the setup of the PATH and JAVA_HOME directories